Owenb135/Doggo-Reborn-Expanded/README.md

 ![Imgur](https://imgur.com/mO8guVw.jpg)

 ### <ins>Napping</ins>
-If you leave a dog sitting and walk a way, it will lay down and take a nap.
+If you leave a dog sitting and walk away, it will lay down and take a nap.
 ![Imgur](https://imgur.com/meL0KBD.jpg)

 ### <ins>Playing fetch</ins>